-With Global Guardian’s Kidnap and Extortion Services, clients have access to pre-event, real-time and post-event crisis response services.
+With Global Guardian’s Kidnap, Ransom, and Extortion Services, clients have access to pre-event, real-time and post-event crisis response services.
 We offer specialized knowledge and a wide range of services to help clients manage their risk landscape.

 There are an estimated 12,500 to 25,000 kidnappings a year worldwide.

 It is an unfortunate fact that no one is immune to a kidnapping or extortion threat.
 A lack of proper coverage at a critical time can result in untold agony and emotional devastation for all parties involved, coupled with the potential for a significant financial loss.
 Global Guardian can advise and safely address potential blind spots such as:

 Kidnap and extortion incidents are difficult to predict, but when they occur a swift, organized and expert response is required to ensure the safety of the traveler.

 Definition: Taking and holding captive by people who demand a ransom for release.

 Example: While traveling overseas for a board meeting, a senior executive’s husband is abducted by a criminal organization who demand ransom from the executive’s company.

 Definition: Hijack or kidnap for a period of less than 24 hours.